 Seek approval from Fish & Game to possess the following freshwater species:

-- trout, salmon (including brook char, mackinaw) tench and perch.
+- trout including brown and rainbow, salmon including brook char, mackinaw, tench and perch.

 Note: Fish & Game do not give approval for personal use.